lmorandini/grunt-clouddity/README.md

 The final step is testing the cluster
 `grunt clouddity:test`

+For every node types an Array of tests can be performed, with the result of every request being tested either for containing a string, or starting with a string.

 It could be useful to chain together tasks using the `grunt.registerTask`, but some steps take some time to complete after the control has returned to Grunt, hence they should be separated by "wait" task (grunt-wait may come in handy).

 The execution of some tasks (run, create, stop, start, remove) can be performed